Occupational Health and Safety Code

 An employer and a blaster must ensure that

-(a) only a sufficient number of explosives are primed for the specific blasting activity, and
+(a) only the necessary quantity of explosives are primed for the blasting activity, and

 (b) explosives are prepared and loaded into only one bore hole at a time.